pepstock-org/Charba-Wiki/docs/ChartTimeSeries.md

 #### Data as doubles or as strings

-Even if the methods to load data by these methods are not hidden, you can NOT use them to load data into a time series chart (not allowed and an exception will throw).
+Even if the methods to load data by these methods are not hidden, you can NOT use them to load data in a time series chart (not allowed and an exception will throw).
 See how to load data by time series items or data points.

 #### Data as TimeSeriesItem

-A [time series item](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/data/TimeSeriesItem.html) is a wrapper to the data points in order to simplify how to set data into a time series chart.
+A [time series item](http://www.pepstock.org/Charba/3.3/org/pepstock/charba/client/data/TimeSeriesItem.html) is a wrapper to the data points in order to simplify how to set data in a time series chart.

 The chart instance will sort automatically the time series items by date in ascending mode (as required).